meebenitez/meebenitez.github.io/_posts/2017-09-29-rapid_iterative_development_the_steps_to_completing_my_first_cli_gem.markdown

 --"The power switch"--
 I was originally storing an array of "cities" that fit the user's choices.
 Each time a priority was picked, I would have to compare that array against all the existing City objects to grab the array cities' attributes.
 It was insanely slow.

-I solved this by creating an "on/off" switch attribute, where a city that still fit's the user's chosen criteria is turned "on," but when it no longer fits it's turned off.
+I solved this by creating an "on/off" switch attribute, where a city that still fits the user's chosen criteria is turned "on," but when it no longer fits it's turned off.
 I was pretty proud of this solution since it was very "Object Oriented." :)

 ```